• Skip to primary navigation

 The pattern is available in 3 formats - PDF for printing, SVG cut files for cutting machines like the Cricut or Silhouette, and DXF cut files for cutting plotters.

-Miniature Halloween house outline in Design Space
+All pieces for Halloween Manor in Cricut Design Space

 Pasta box Halloween Manor roof pieces